-Scottish Premier League clubs will try to rush through reconstruction in time for next season but there will be no mechanism to allow Rangers to be fast-tracked into the proposed new set-up.
+Scottish Premier League clubs will try to rush through reconstruction in time for next season but there will be no mechanism to allow Rangers to be fast-tracked into the

 The 12 SPL sides will meet at Hampden tomorrow having already agreed “in principle” to a new set-up of two 12-team divisions, which would see each club play each other twice before splitting into three eight-team play-off sections.

 The middle eight section would comprise the bottom four from SPL1 and the top four from SPL2.

 No proposals have been set for any play-off or relegation slots from the third eight into what is left of the Scottish Football League, nor what would operate below the two 12s, with the SPL not wishing to be seen to prescribe to the SFL who vehemently oppose the SPL plans.
 It has been suggested that the SFL could invite in two clubs to give them 20 teams, with those then split into two regional leagues of ten to ensure that no team in the senior set-up is ever more than two promotions away from top-flight football.